cheminfo-js/peptide/README.md

 #### chargePeptide(mf, options)

-Charge the peptide at a specific pH
+Charge the peptide at a specific pH. 'mf' is either a 3 letter peptide sequence or an array of peptide sequences.

 options:
 * pH : you may specify the pH to calculate the protonation state.
 By default: 0,